 Like a sales assistant might earn commission if they sold something in a shop, bloggers can earn commission if someone buys a product via their blog.
 They do this by joining an affiliate network and formatting their own affiliate links.
 Fashion bloggers are the pros in the world of affiliates as they can link to every item of clothing they wear.
 The most popular affiliate network for fashion influencers is the invitation-only Reward Style, which I have recently been accepted on to.
 Shop Style is a good alternative and isn’t invitation only.

 But aside from clothes, travel bloggers could earn affiliate income by linking to hotels, airlines, price comparison sites, travel accessories and technology e.g. their favourite camera.
 All of the big travel booking sites have competitive affiliate schemes which are great for travel bloggers.
 For a one-stop-shop affiliate platform that is easy to use, I highly recommend using Skimlinks as it has over 21,000 retailers within its network.
 You can easily format affiliate links within the platform, search for retailers and check on your commission progress.
+With so much opportunity to make money from web links, you want to make sure your website is always running smoothly.
+Be sure to find the best web host for your country.

 7. Display Advertising